COMMENTS ON ISO 9001:2026

 The organization shall determine:

-• the interested parties that are relevant to the XXX management system.
+• the interested parties that are relevant to the quality management system.

 • the relevant requirements of these interested parties.

-• which of these requirements will be addressed through the XXX management system.
+• which of these requirements will be addressed through the quality management system.

 Added: NOTE: Relevant interested parties can have requirements related to climate change